 Remove the condom from its package and rub the outside of the pouch together to be sure the lubrication is evenly spread within it.
 Be sure that the inner (smaller) ring is at the bottom (closed) end of the pouch, and then hold the pouch with the open (larger) end hanging down.

 Squeeze the inner ring with the thumb and middle finger, and then insert it and the pouch into the vaginal opening.
 With the index finger, push the inner ring and pouch all the way up into the vagina against the cervix

 The penis should be guided into the condom in order to ensure that it does not slip into the vagina outside of the condom.
 After intercourse squeeze and twist the outer ring gently and then pull the condom out keeping the semen inside.
 Then simply discard as you would a male condom.

 Remember, practice is important to ensure proper use!
-Learn more about female condoms (PDF).
+Learn more about condoms made for the vagina (PDF).